 APS1020H: International Business for Engineers

 This course provides an important background on sustainable international business for all engineering disciplines through Learning skills on International Business, learning management tools, and "hands-on" project work and BUSINESS CASES analysis for engineers.
-Each week there will class discussion on an international business case and/or on new business concepts and learning new Management tools as part of the weekly learning and assignments .
-The course utilizes lectures, International experienced guest speakers, such as CEO or members of the board of directors of Engineering firms with projects and experience both in Canada and internationally, also the course uses real case analyses, and requires students to write and to present a final Team project report.
-There will be tutorials by appointment for those students (teams) that will require additional time for learning or understanding on IB issues and concepts for the course and for the Final team project.
+Each week there will be class discussion on an international business case and/or on new business concepts and learning new Management tools as part of the weekly learning and assignments.
+The course utilizes lectures, International experienced guest speakers, such as CEO or members of the board of directors of International Engineering firms with projects and experience both in Canada and abroad, as well as guest speaker with global experience, also the course uses real case analyses, and requires students to write and to present a final Team project report.
+There will be tutorials by appointment for those students (teams) that will require additional time for learning or understanding IB issues and concepts for the course and for the Final team project.
 This course reaches beyond merely learning the basic concepts of international business.
 We will use real life examples to practice and debate the different principles and best practices used to pursue cross-border operations considering all the different stakeholders.
 This course on IB provides context to enable the graduate engineering student for a deeper learning on IB, and related skills.
-Also this course provides what could be, for some students, the first true international business course for engineers with the guidelines and help from the experienced instructor.
-This 2019 course is about not just the up dated knowledge on IB but to acquire the practical skills and management tools needed when pursuing sustainable business across the borders.
-You will get an understanding of the current issues (2019), such as the current trade war between USA vs China, and Brexit, Also the current geopolitical events in The Americas, affecting the whole continent, also about Europe and MENA regions current issues affecting international business and how it may affects Canada, Europe, Asia and Africa; pointing out in class discussion about opportunities and Risks.
-How may be affected international businesses with the recent lower interest rate environment.
-Also we will explore how new technologies such as AI and blockchain are changing the arena of International Business and how we can prepare for the present and future on international business.
-The interrelation between different Stakeholders and Corporate social responsibility, is a core learning consideration on this course.
+Also, this course provides what could be, for some students, the first true international business course for engineers with the guidelines and help from your experienced instructor.
+This 2023 course is about not just the updated knowledge on IB but to acquire the practical skills and management tools needed when pursuing sustainable business across the borders.
+You will get an understanding of the current issues (2023), such as the current trade war between USA vs China, and Brexit, Also the current geopolitical events in The Americas, affecting the whole continent, also about Europe and MENA regions current issues affecting international business and how it may affect Canada, Europe, Asia, and Africa, pointing out in class discussions about opportunities and Risks.
+How may be affected international businesses with the recent high interest rate environment.
+Also, we will explore how new technologies such as AI and blockchain are changing the arena of International Business and how we can prepare for the present and future on international business.
+The interrelation between different Stakeholders and Corporate Social Responsibility is a core learning consideration on this course, within the learning of holistic analysis approach of international projects considering ESG, Environment, Social and Governance factors, risk, and opportunities.

 APS1022H: Financial Engineering II